oduameh/Hyper-docs/Quick start guide.md

 ## Introduction to self-sovereign identity (SSI)

 [Self-sovereign identity (SSI)](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#self-sovereign-identity) is complex.
-This Quick Start Guide explains the fundamental concepts to get up and running with Hyperledger Identus.
-This guide will familiarize you with the general concepts and how to create [decentralized identifiers (DIDs)](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#decentralized-identifier), issue credentials, make connections, and verify credentials with [verifiable presentations](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#verifiable-presentation).
-Refer to the Concepts and Components sections for a more in-depth explanation.
+This guide highlights the essential Hyperledger Identus concepts so you can create [decentralized identifiers (DIDs)](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#decentralized-identifier), issue credentials, make connections, and verify credentials with [verifiable presentations](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#verifiable-presentation).
+For deeper explanations, review the Concepts and Components sections.

-The trust triangle is the most basic process for conveying trust in the digital world.
-There are three roles in an SSI ecosystem: [Holders](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#holder), [Issuers](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#issuer), and [Verifiers](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#verifier).
+The trust triangle is the core process for conveying digital trust.
+Each SSI ecosystem includes three roles: [Holders](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#holder), [Issuers](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#issuer), and [Verifiers](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#verifier).

-Holders can be any entity, such as individuals, organizations, and digital or physical things.
-They will hold [verifiable credentials (VCs)](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#verifiable-credential) and use a verifiable presentation to share their VCs.
+Holders can be any entity, such as individuals, organizations, or digital and physical things.
+They store [verifiable credentials (VCs)](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#verifiable-credential) and share them by creating verifiable presentations.

 Issuers can also be any entity that makes [claims](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#claim) about an [entity](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#entity).
-These claims are attestations, or evidence of something, about the Holder.
-As an example, an insurance company would provide proof of valid insurance.
+These claims are attestations, or evidence of something, about the holder.
+For example, an insurance company can provide proof of valid insurance.

 Verifiers are the [relying party](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#relying-party) in the triangle.
-They will request information from the Holder, such as proof of insurance, and the Holder will use a verifiable presentation to share the appropriate VCs with the Verifier.
-The Holder's digital signature, the issuer DID get verified, and the contents therein to ensure nothing has been tampered with.
+They request information from the holder, such as proof of insurance, and the holder responds with a verifiable presentation that contains the relevant VCs.
+The verifier checks the holder's digital signature, verifies the issuer DID, and reviews the credential contents to ensure nothing has been tampered with.

 ## Hyperledger Identus flow